|Home||Who we are||What we do||Where we work||News, events & media||Contact us|

 "Access to e-resources is essential to scholars and students at the University of Yangon,” says Professor Dr Tin Tun, Former Rector of the University of Yangon.
 “For fulfilling this need, we would like to extend our deepest appreciation to the Open Society Foundations and EIFL.”

 A phased approach

-During the initial 18-month project term which started in January 2014, EIFL will focus on helping librarians and academic staff at the University of Yangon and the University of Mandalay to provide effective support for education and research across programmes and departments.
+During the initial 18-month project term which started in December 2014, EIFL will focus on helping librarians and academic staff at the University of Yangon and the University of Mandalay (and, from November 2014, the University of Dagon) to provide effective support for education and research across programmes and departments.